17 September 2018

 Hypothetically, if the model knows the power output for the past few hours as well as the forecasted change of the wind speed over the past few hours and the next few hours, it will be able to produce much more accurate predictions.
 However, wind power forecasting is typically done 24 to 48 hours before real-time, so we cannot have the output of a few hours before the real-time as an input to the model.
 However, we can have the wind speeds or acceleration before and after real-time because the values we have are forecasts.

 Looking at this figure, we can decide it is a good idea to add a measure wind speed change to the features.
 These added features can be the difference between the wind speeds of consecutive hours or the acceleration of the wind.
 We can also add the forecasted speeds of the previous hours and following hours.
-We can also gain more insight by looking at the autocorrelation plot of the target value.

 fig, axes = plt.subplots( nrows=1, ncols=2, figsize=(12,6))